-Looking for a way to add custom posts and pages with diverse properties and augmented layout?
+Looking for a way to add custom posts and pages with diverse properties and augmented layouts?
+Well, adding custom post types can help enhance the functionality of your WordPress website.
 Here, I have listed WordPress Custom Post Type Plugins that will help you do that and much more.

 What is WordPress Custom Post Type Plugin?